Seasonal Employment Job Tips

 If you’re willing to work on certain dates or shifts that aren’t as popular, you’ll get a leg-up on the competition.
 If you remain open and flexible with your schedule, you’re more likely to position yourself as a great fit for seasonal employment.

 Most seasonal positions fall within the retail sector, although there are also some creative holiday jobs, too.

 Although retail may not be your chosen career path, it’s important to remember that you’ll be working with others who have chosen retail for their careers.

 Never insult the profession or make it known that it’s just a temporary fill for you or you’re likely to alienate people and not get the job.

 Still looking for seasonal employment?
-Find out who’s hiring for the holidays.
+Find out who’s hiring for the 2014 holiday season.